dotnet/docs-maui/docs/macios/includes/linker-behavior.md

 ## Linker behavior

-The linker supports three modes for .NET MAUI iOS apps:
+The linker supports three modes for .NET MAUI apps on iOS and Mac Catalyst:

 - *Don't link*.
 Disabling linking will ensure assemblies aren't modified.
 - *Link SDK assemblies only*.
 In this mode, the linker will leave your assemblies untouched, and will reduce the size of the SDK assemblies by removing types and members that your app doesn't use.